 Data Averaging & Adjustments

 In accordance with section 6.1.5.6 of the Listing Policy, if the water quality objective, criteria, or guideline specifies an averaging period or mathematical transformation, the data are evaluated in the specified manner prior to conducting the statistical analysis for water quality standards attainment.
 Data were grouped to allow comparison of the data to water quality objectives, criteria, or guidelines that are expressed with a specified averaging period (e.g., annual, 30-day, weekly, four-day, etc.).
 For example, if the threshold is expressed as a 30-day geometric mean, data from samples collected within a 30-day timeframe were grouped and a geometric mean was calculated for comparison to the threshold.
 If only one data point was available during an averaging period, it was used to represent the average concentration for that period.
-If the averaging period is not stated in the water quality objective, criteria, or guideline, then data from samples collected less than 7 days apart were grouped into a weekly average value.
-(Listing Policy, § 6.1.5.6.)
+In section 6.1.5.6 of the Listing Policy, if the averaging period is not stated in the water quality objective, criteria, or guideline, then data from samples collected less than 7 days apart were grouped into a weekly average value.

-Some data, such as metal concentrations, were adjusted based on the concentration of another constituent measured at the same time and location to allow for comparison to a threshold.
+Aquatic life protection criteria are specified at multiple averaging periods (e.g., four-day, one-hour) to control acute and chronic toxicity.
+Different criteria protect freshwater and saltwater aquatic life.
+In general, the freshwater criteria apply to waters with salinities less than one part per thousand, while the saltwater criteria apply to waters with salinities greater than ten parts per thousand.
+The more stringent of the freshwater and saltwater aquatic life criteria apply to waters with salinities between one and ten parts per thousand (SWRCB 2016).
+Implementation policies for these criteria may be found in the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (“SIP”), adopted by the State Water Board in March 2000 and updated in February 2005.
+The SIP includes effluent limitation calculations, time schedules for compliance, provisions for mixing zones, analytical methods and reporting levels (SWRCB 2005a).Some data, such as metal concentrations, were adjusted based on the concentration of another constituent measured at the same time and location to allow for comparison to a threshold.
 For example, some metal data reported in the total fraction were converted to the dissolved fraction using hardness conversion factors before comparison to the threshold, which is expressed as a dissolved fraction.
 See section 3 of this Staff Report for additional detail regarding pollutant-specific data manipulation steps.

 Data Analysis to Determine Water Quality Standards Attainment & Make Listing Recommendations